 Having a minor place the meal in its spot: Eruvin 31b

-Having a person who doesn't accept the validity of this Mitzvah place the meal in its spot: Eruvin 31b
+Having a person who doesn't accept the validity of this mitzvah place the meal in its spot: Eruvin 31b

 Having a Kuti place the meal in its spot: Eruvin 31b